 1. Rock maple is the most common type of wood used in the creation of cutting boards.
 This wood has everything you’re going to need to make a cutting board.
 It’s dense, features a hard-end grain for the surface, seals nicely with oils, and provides formidable stability with a wide variety of cutting needs.
 When it comes to the best wood for making a cutting board, you’re going to want to give serious thought to what rock maple can do.
 It’s the most common type of wood used for a reason.

-2. There are some alternatives that are popular in their own ways.
+2. Some alternatives are famous in their ways.
 Beech and cherry both represent popular alternative options.
-Both offer durability and stability that will run fairly close to what rock maple can do.
-However, these pick up bonus points for offering deeper colors.
+Both offer durability and stability that will run reasonably close to what rock maple can do.
+However, these pick up bonus points for providing deeper colors.
 Walnut and white oak are popular, as well, given the potential power of their respective aromas to flavor food.

 3. Although hickory and ash are lighter in both color and weight than some of the wood types mentioned so far, you are getting a cheaper option with either one.
 Keep in mind that cutting boards made from these wood types tend to emphasize function over form, meaning they’re not designed to be as visually appealing as rock maple or cherry.
 You’re also sacrificing a certain degree of longevity.